danielhvs/nerdCV/README.md

    cd nerdCV
    ```

-3. Make a sample to check it out:
+3. Make a sample to check it out by using either of the below:

    ```bash
    make sample
    ```
-or

    ```bash
 	clj -M:runner resources/sample.edn resources/profile.jpg
    ```

-4. Create your `data.edn` file with your information but using the same template.
-Also include your profile picture, for example `profile.png`
+4. Create your `data.edn` file with your information but using the same template (`resources/sample.edn`).
+Also include your profile picture, for example `profile.png`.

 5. Generate your CV:
    ```bash